 A senior seminar course surveying the history of geographic thought and exploring present debates and trends in the geography discipline.
 Students will gain an understanding of the nature and breadth of the geography discipline and will investigate opportunities for future study and/or professional careers.
-Restricted to Geography majors and minors with Senior Standing.
-Credits: 3(3-0).
-Offered every fall.
+Restricted to Geogra-